What to do if your dog goes missing, or if you find a stray dog.

 The charges for the return of each stray dog are:

 All fees must be paid before a dog is released.
 Each day they are in kennels will incur additional charges.
-After 7 days the dog may be re-homed.
+After 7 days the dog becomes the property of the local authority and may be re-homed.

-All efforts will be made to reunite micro-chipped dogs or dogs wearing collars with tags (owners details must be up-to-date and accurate) with their owners, before being taken to the kennels.
+All efforts will be made to reunite micro-chipped dogs or dogs wearing collars with tags (keepers details must be up-to-date and accurate) with their keepers, before being taken to the kennels.

-Should this situation persist, the full charges will apply even if the dog is correctly chipped/has collar and tag, from the third occurrence onwards.
-If the information on the collar/micro-chip is not current, then the full charges will apply.
+Should this situation persist, from the third occurrence onwards, the full charges will apply even if the dog is correctly chipped/has collar and tag.
+If the information on the collar/tag is not current, then the full charges will apply.

 If you find a stray dog